 The Office of National Statistics have noted that the average life expectancy in the UK was last noted in 2018 as 79.3 years for males and 82.9 years* for females.
 Funding later life is a hot topic based on these fairly high life expectancies, both for borrowers and lenders.
 If you’re nearing retirement age or perhaps you have already retired and have personal debt in the form of mortgages, credit cards and loans, assessing your later life borrowing options could be a way to find a little financial freedom.

-There are many options for borrowing in later life and our experts at Nottingham Mortgage Services can help you find the right mortgage deal.
-You can speak to an adviser on the phone or in one of our branches via our brand new video conferencing service, Nottingham On Demand (NOD).
+There are many options for borrowing in later life and the experts at Nottingham Mortgage Services can help you find the right mortgage deal.
+You can speak to an adviser on the phone or in one of our 60+ branches via our video conferencing service, Nottingham On Demand (NOD).
 This video service is set up for you by branch staff and means that there’s no need to make a prior appointment.
-There are a number of options that are available for borrowing over the age of 55 and Retirement Interest Only mortgages is one of the popular products at the moment.
+There are a number of options that are available for borrowing over the age of 55 and Retirement Interest Only mortgages are one of them.

 What is a RIO mortgage?

-Retirement Interest Only (RIO) mortgage can help people who have previously considered downsizing their property in order to pay off their mortgage debts - with RIO you could remortgage and stay in your home for longer.
+Retirement Interest Only (RIO) can help people who have previously considered downsizing their property in order to pay off their mortgage debts - with RIO you could remortgage and stay in your home for longer.

 As well as remortgaging to be able to repay mortgage debts, you could also raise money to take a trip of a lifetime, carry out home improvements, fund grandchildren’s university fees, weddings or first house deposits.